-B. Parental leave may be a combination of the employee's accrued vacation leave, sick leave for pregnancy disability or other qualifying events, personal holiday, suspended operations leave, compensatory time, or leave without pay.
+B. Parental leave may be a combination of the employee's accrued vacation leave, sick leave for pregnancy disability or other qualifying events, personal holiday, compensatory time, or leave without pay.
 Parental leave may be taken on an intermittent or reduced schedule basis in accordance with Subsection 15.5 A.